spestana/how-to-graduate/README.md

 ### Planning the thesis defense

-Schedule your thesis defense date
+Schedule your thesis defense date 2+ months in advance

+Send a clean draft of your thesis to your committee members 2 weeks prior to your defense.
+They will discuss comments with you during the second half of the defense.

 Don't forget your [Master's Supervisory Committee Approval Form](https://www.grad.washington.edu/wp-content/uploads/thesis-approval-form.pdf)!